ivanrezic/JavaHW/README.md

 # JavaHW
-Repository which contains 1. homework assignment from Java.
+Repository which contains homework assignments from Java.